Are hippies just people?

 “The labour picture is getting worse, rentals near town are hard to get and expensive.
 I don’t think a lot of people on welfare just sit around and do nothing,” he said.

 Nelson is a pretty tolerant town, he said, but only up to a certain point.
-In the summertime when the transient population incrases and a lot of young people go barefoot in the city, “there’s a lot of mumbling.”
+In the summertime when the transient population increases and a lot of young people go barefoot in the city, “there’s a lot of mumbling.”

 Ken Hughes who has covered incidents of discrimination under the human rights commission for the past two years said there is more discrimination against longhairs in Nelson than there is in the Slocan Valley.